digidem/mapeo-rfc/RFC-002-mapeo-protocol.md

 ## 5.3 `GetPeerInfo()`

-Like the plaintext channel's `GetPeerInfo` RPC, but includes additional metadata now that the channel is secure.
+Like the upgrade channel's `GetPeerInfo` RPC, but includes additional metadata now that the channel is secure.
 At minimum, this should include an object of the form